This has got to be one of the most wonderful Spring plants!

-Galium aparine grows often with nettle in the spring, climbing, crawling and clinging on to other plants and walls with the tiny curved bristles on its stem.
+Galium aparine grows often with nettle, climbing, crawling and clinging on to other plants and walls with the tiny curved bristles on its stem.

 The species name aparine comes from the words ‘to seize’ in ancient Greek reflecting the nature of this plant.